 Introduction to artificial neural networks and neural computing.
 Multi-layer perception models and back propagation.
 Recurrent and feed-forward associative neural networks.
 Kohonen models and counter-propagation networks.
 Adaptive resonance theory and Boltzmann machines.
 Simulated annealing.
 Applications include: optimization, pattern recognition in signal processing and control algorithms.
-Prereq: COEN 030 or EECE 190 or COSC 148, and Sr. stndg. with a 3.000 Q.P.A. or better; or cons. of instr.
+Prereq: COEN 030, COSC 148, and Sr. stradg. with a 3.000 Q.P.A. or better; or cons. of instr.

 #COEN 132.
 Expert Systems 3 sem. hrs.
 Introduction to artificial intelligence and expert systems.
 Knowledge presentation and the knowledge base.
 Knowledge acquisition.
 Inference engines.
 Forward and backward chaining.
 Case-based reasoning and hybrid expert systems.
 Applications for expert systems.
-Prereq: COEN 030 or EECE 190 or COSC 148, and Sr. stndg. with a 3.000 Q.P.A. or better; or cons. of instr.
+Prereq: COEN 030 or COSC 148, and Sr. stndg. with a 3.000 Q.P.A. or better; or cons. of instr.

 COEN 140.
-Computer Engineering Laboratory 2 sem. hrs.
+Computer Engineering Laboratory

+1 hr. lec., 3 hrs. lab., 2 sem. hrs.
 This course reinforces concepts in computer architecture and systems software courses.
 Laboratory exercises include: designing, building, and testing circuits using SSI and MSI components, as well as design and implementation of a variety of operating system utility software.
 Topics include machine level representation of data, interfacing, communication, process synchronization, device management, and file systems.
 Prereq: COEN 171, COEN 180 and EECE 143.

 COEN 146.
-Principles of Design 2 hrs. lec.,
+Principles of Design

+2 hrs. lec., 2 hrs. lab., 3 sem. hrs.
 Methodology of the design process with emphasis on the feasibility and preliminary design phases.
 Also emphasized is proposal and report writing, and creativity.
 Group projects from industry with interdisciplinary topics result in final written proposal.
 Offered fall term only.
 Prereq: Sr. stndg. or Co-ops with Jr. stndg.

 COEN 147.
-Senior Design Project 2 hrs. lec.,
+Senior Design Project

+2 hrs. lec., 2 hrs. lab., 3 sem. hrs.
 Senior design project involving student interaction with all phases of the design process.
 This project will include: the definition of requirements; development of specifications; consideration of alternative approaches; economic considerations; and modeling, simulation, detailed design, implementation, and verification of operation as appropriate for the particular project.
 Students will be expected to apply the principles and techniques learned throughout the curriculum.
-Preparation of a final design report covering all phases of the development effort and all results will be required.Offered spring term only.
+Preparation of a final design report covering all phases of the development effort and all results will be required.
+Offered spring term only.
 Prereq: Sr. stndg.